godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 I hope the above discussion helps you set up some infrastructure for running WebDriverIO UI tests locally and remotely for emulators and real devices.
 We are continuing to write UI tests using WebDriverIO + Appium for native features which turned out to be quite effective for development teams while working with both web and native platforms.

-GoDaddy is looking for a full-stack mobile engineer to join our mobile team.
+GoDaddy is looking for full-stack engineers to join our mobile team.
 The team is building our next generation experiences for our small business customers to help them start, grow, and run their venture.
 If you have the passion, enthusiasm, and ability to create compelling interactions for customers on their way to making their small businesses great, we would like to talk to you!
 Apply here: <https://careers.godaddy.com/>.

 ## References